topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 DDE2: 0A 98          DEC     <$98                           ; {ram:Temp2} All 16 cells done?
 DDE4: 26 EC          BNE     $DDD2                          ; No ... do all rows

-;DDE6: CC 00 04 ; TOPHER MOD End level after just 4 dots
+;DDE6: CC 00 04 ; End level after just 4 dots (quick access to the reward screen)

 DDE6: CC 01 3F       LDD     #$013F                         ; Number of dots ...
 DDE9: ED 8D 22 D1    STD     $00BE,PC                       ; ... left in the maze